6 Skills Every Compliance Officer Should Possess

 5. Communication, perseverance and patience

 A compliance officer’s communication skills will help determine how the function is seen by others in the business.
-With great communication and the ability to show others what’s in it for them, compliance can be seen as enablers rather than blockers, and avoid being branded as the organisation’s police.
+With great communication and the ability to show others what’s in it for them, compliance can be seen as enablers rather than blockers and avoid being branded as the organisation’s police.

 When communicating with staff who take longer than others to complete important compliance tasks, compliance officers will require perseverance and a boatload of patience.
 Some of the burden of this aspect of the job can be lifted through the power of automated reminders.